ajynair/PLATE-seq/README.md

 # PLATE-seq
-Codes and notes for PLATE-seq data analysis
+Codes and notes for PLATE-seq data analysis developed with the help of Heeju, Aaron, Lorenzo and Alessandro.